- Chart

 Disclaimers:

-This information is for educational purposes only and should not be considered investment advice.
+This information is for informational purposes only and should not be considered investment advice.
+ETF performance is not guaranteed, and investors may lose money.
 Past performance is not indicative of future results.
-Investors should conduct their own due diligence before making any investment decisions.
+The data provided is subject to change and may vary depending on the source and reporting period.

 AI Summarization is directionally correct and might not be accurate.